rayyankhan47/rayyankhan47/README.md

 <h1 align="center">Hi 👋 I'm Rayyan Khan</h1>

 # 💫 About Me:
 I am a second-year computer science student at McGill University.
-The central theme of my life as a developer is to leverage my skills in Machine Learning and building robust/dynamic web applications for the sake of social impact.
-I want to build something interesting with you!
+The central theme of my life as a developer is to leverage my skills in Machine Learning and building web applications for the sake of social impact.\nI want to build something interesting with you!
 Hit me up and let's create a beautiful project together.

 ## 🚀 What I'm Up To